escowles/recipes/_posts/2024-07-21-clear-soap.md

 **solvents and fragrance:**

-300g everclear (190 proof/95%)
+350g everclear (190 proof/95%)
-450g simple syrup
+450g heavy simple syrup (150g water and 300g sugar)
-24g fragrance
+24g fragrance (optional)
+color (optional)
-* add everclear and mix well, then cook for 30-45 minutes
+* add everclear and mix well (there will be lumps)
+* cover tightly and cook for 30-45 minutes
-* add simple syrup and mix well, remove from heat and allow to cool to 140°F
+* stir syrup into the soap and mix well
+* remove from heat and allow to cool to 140°F
-* add fragrance, mix well, and pour into molds
+* stir in fragrance and color, then pour into molds

 source: <https://www.bearchele.com/soap/Tutorial.html> and
         <https://www.bearchele.com/soap/calculation.html>